zcappai/Python-From-BSc-Physics/Year 2/README.md

 Further information about the work completed will be contained within the folders shown.

 Large Projects:
-1. Final Assignment - Quantum Mechanical problem of a particle in an Infinite Square Well
+1. Final Assignment - Quantum Mechanical problem of a Particle in an Infinite Square Well

 NOTE: All code shown in this folder has been written solely by me!